orelmoshe/ex-sentrycs/README.md

 ## Requirement
 To communicate between components, you should use event listeners.
 This allows components to respond to user actions or changes in state by emitting and handling custom events.

+##
+**Note:** There is a branch that contains a version of the app implemented with React Context instead of event listeners for component communication.

 ### Prerequisites

 - Node.js 18.15.0+